 WiFi in Tokyo and the Dreaded Question

-Ask anyone who expats to Japan what the biggest, most immediate hurdles are, and you’ll likely to get these answers:
+Ask anyone who expats to Japan what the biggest, most immediate hurdles are, and you’ll likely to get these answers: Getting an apartment, learning the language, dealing with culture shock, and finding wifi.

 One of the most important things you learn as an expat who doesn’t know the language is patience.
 Even with English-speaking staff at the mobile phone store, it still took three hours to get my phone, and three weeks to get my home internet hooked up—even longer still to figure out the WiFi.